-FAMILY RELATIONSHIPS.
-Jack E. Golsen is the father of Barry H. Golsen and the brother-in-law of Robert C. Brown, M.D.
+Family Relationships Jack E. Golsen is the father of Barry H. Golsen and the brother-in-law of Robert C. Brown, M.D.
 Robert C. Brown, M.D. is the uncle of Barry H. Golsen.

-CERTAIN COMMITTEES AND MEETINGS OF THE BOARD OF DIRECTORS.
-The Company has an Executive Salary Review Committee and an Audit Committee.
+Certain Committees and Meetings of the Board of Directors The Company has an Executive Salary Review Committee and an Audit Committee.
 The Company does not have a nominating committee.
 The Board of Directors nominates the nominees for election as directors of the Company.

 The Company's Executive Salary Review Committee has the authority to set the compensation of all officers of the Company.
-The present members of the Executive Salary Review Committee are Robert C. Brown, M.D., Bernard G. Ille, and Jerome D. Shaffer, M.D.
-During 2000, the Executive Salary Review Committee had two (2) meetings.
+The present members of the Executive Salary Review Committee are Robert C. Brown, M.D. and Bernard G. Ille.
+During 2001, the Executive Salary Review Committee had two (2) meetings.

 The Company has an Audit Committee.
-During 2000 and until May, 2001, the Audit Committee was comprised of Messrs.
+From January to May of 2001, the Audit Committee was comprised of Messrs.
 Bernard G. Ille, Horace G. Rhodes, Jerome D. Shaffer, M.D., Charles A. Burtch, and Robert C. Brown, M.D.
 Although the Company's Common Stock and \$3.25 Convertible Exchangeable Class C Preferred Stock are traded on the Over-the-Counter Bulletin Board, the Company has decided to use the standard adopted by Section 121(A) of the American Stock Exchange's ("AMEX") listing standard, as amended, to determine the independence of the members of the Audit Committee.
-As a result, Dr. Brown is no longer a member of the Audit Committee, and effective June 1, 2001, the Audit Committee is comprised of Messrs.
-Bernard G. Ille, Horace G. Rhodes, Jerome D. Shaffer, M.D. and Charles A. Burtch, all of whom are independent pursuant to Section 121(A) of the AMEX's listing guide.
+As a result, Dr. Brown is no longer a member of the Audit Committee effective June 1, 2001.
+Effective July 19, 2001 Raymond B. Ackerman became a member of the Audit Committee due to the unexpected death of Dr. Shaffer.
+Currently, the Audit Committee is comprised of Messrs.
+Bernard G. Ille, Horace G. Rhodes, Raymond B. Ackerman and Charles A. Burtch, all of whom are independent pursuant to Section 121(A) of the AMEX's listing guide.
 The Audit Committee oversees internal controls, audits and compliance programs and recommends the Company's independent auditor and oversees their activities.
-The Audit Committee held six meetings in 2000.
-The Board has approved a written charter which governs the Audit Committee.
-A copy of this charter is included in Appendix A.
+The Audit Committee held six (6) meetings in 2001.
+The Board has approved the written charter which governs the Audit Committee.